aswain009/java-oop-class-notes/week-six.md

 ## generics
 - generic types cannot be primitives
     - you have to use the wrapper classes Java provides (`Integer` instead of `int`, etc.)
-    - this is called "boxing", putting a primitieve into a value type
+    - this is called "boxing", putting a primitive into a value type
     - unboxing is where you convert a value type into a primitive
+- `Collection`
+    - it's an interface that extends `Iterable`
+    - various data structures inherit `Collection`
+    - its generic, so when you instantiate a collection you have to provide a type
+    - collections don't guarantee order
+- `List`
--
+    - lists maintain order